So, you want to buy a puppy, but not quite sure about the breed?

 You can see him both sitting peacefully beside his family, and rolling around in the mud the next moment.

-Furthermore, Barbet has the need to be a companion, therefore, he can be a great pet for families with kids, or even for seniors.
+Furthermore, Barbet needs to be a companion, therefore, he can be a great pet for families with kids, or even for seniors.

 He will form a strong bond with the whole family, and will always want to be included in all the activities.